MagnusOpera/PresqueYaml/README.md

 # Usage
 `PresqueYaml` can be used both in F# and C#.
-F# is preferred of course to explore the representation model.
+F# is preferred of course to explore the representation model (exposed in `MagnusOpera.PresqueYaml` namespace).

 Representation model is:
 ```ocaml